-The primary endpoint used to evaluate the effect of anifrolumab 300 mg compared to placebo on disease activity is the difference in proportion of subjects achieving SRI(4) at Week 52, where a subject achieves SRI(4) if all of the following criteria are met:
+The primary endpoint used to evaluate the effect of anifrolumab compared to placebo on disease activity is the difference in the proportion of subjects achieving BICLA response at Week 52, where a subject is a BICLA responder if all of the following criteria are met:

-- Reduction from baseline of \geq 4 points in the SLEDAI-2K; - No new organ system affected as defined by 1 or more BILAG-2004 A or 2 or more BILAG-2004 B items compared to baseline using BILAG-2004; - No worsening from baseline in the subjects' lupus disease activity defined by an increase ≥0.30 points on a 3-point PGA VAS; - No discontinuation of investigational product or use of restricted medications beyond the protocol-allowed threshold before assessment.
-Allowed medication is defined in Section 3.3.
+- Reduction of all baseline BILAG-2004 A to B/C/D and baseline BILAG-2004 B to C/D, and no BILAG-2004 worsening in other organ systems, as defined by ≥1 new BILAG-2004 A or >2 new BILAG-2004 B - No worsening from baseline in SLEDAI-2K, where worsening is defined as an increase from baseline of >0 points in SLEDAI-2K - No worsening from baseline in the subjects' lupus disease activity, where worsening is defined by an increase ≥0.30 points on a 3-point PGA VAS - No discontinuation of investigational product - No use of restricted medications beyond the protocol-allowed threshold before assessment.
+Restricted medication is defined in Section 3.3 and additional details are given in the SAP.